rafaelfgomes/swag-docker/README.md

-# SWAG
+# SWAG + CrowdSec

-Reverse Proxy with NGINX
+Reverse Proxy with NGINX and security with CrowdSec